Kairos-T/noted/README.md

 Noted is a collaborative notes repository for NP CSF students.
 It is built using Jekyll and hosted on Vercel.

 ## Getting Started 🚀 (Running Locally)
 1. Install Ruby and Jekyll.
-Refer to the [Docs](https://jekyllrb.com/docs/installation/)
+Refer to the docs [here](https://jekyllrb.com/docs/).

 2. Clone the repo
     ```sh